Puerto Rico governor offers plan to right island's economic ship

 Under the plan submitted on Friday, Puerto Rico is requesting the removal of statutory limits on Medicaid funding.

-Its public pensions, which cover more than 330,000 workers and retirees, are underfunded by some $45 billion, a 96 percent shortfall that is among biggest in U.S. history.
+Its public pensions, meanwhile, which cover more than 330,000 workers and retirees, are underfunded by some $45 billion, a 96 percent shortfall that is one the biggest in U.S. history.
 Those obligations are separate from $70 billion of bond debt.
 Debt to vendors stands at about $1.3 billion.

-Reporting By Rodrigo Campos and Daniel Bases; Additional reporting by Nick Brown; Editing by Chizu Nomiyama, Steve Orlofsky and David Gregorio
+(Additional reporting by Nick Brown)